DIAGNijmegen/bodyct-lung-malignancy-fairness/README.md

 1. **Load predictions** (`collect_preds.ipynb`): This performs the following steps.

-    - Load DLCST predictions for all 4 models (collected already).
+    - Load DLCST predictions for all models (collected already).
-    - Calibrate DLCST predictions for Venkadesh21 and De Haas models using Platt's scaling.
+    - Calibrate DLCST predictions for Venkadesh21 model using Platt's scaling.
     - Load Venkadesh21 and PanCan2b NLST predictions (requires one spreadsheet for both).
     - Calibrate the Venkadesh21 model's NLST predictions using Platt's scaling.
-    - Load and calibrate NLST predictions from De Haas models (provided in directories).
     - Merge predictions together into one sheet.
     - Load Sybil split data and determine which series are appropriate to collect validation predictions.
     - Load Sybil's inference on those validation series (in Sybil repo) and merge.